 "This is an important book.
 It shows us the developmental trajectory of Turkey over the last two decades.
 Similar to the impact of China, middle-sized rising powers like Turkey have huge potential to shift the global power structure with profound implications.
 Professor Gokay reminds us in this book that despite the destructive strategies of neoliberalism there are opportunities for global powers to collaborate in the pursuit of their own development and growth strategies." – Qingan Huang, Guangdong University of Finance and Economics

 Since the late-1990s Turkey has emerged as a significant economic power.
-Never colonised and straddling the continents of Europe and Asia, it plays a strategically important role in a region of increasing instability.
+Never colonized and straddling the continents of Europe and Asia, it plays a strategically important role in a region of increasing instability.

 Part I Global shift and the world economy 1.
 An emerging market economy 2.
 The Turkish economy in the twentieth century